TrevorHProgramming/SuperELF/README.md

 <b>PLANNED MAJOR UPDATES</b>
 1. Add VU instructions.
 2. Add system to update all function and address references when adding or removing code.
+Some work has been done on this, but it has yet to be successful.
+3. Improve ISO writing to allow for different-sized ELF files to be written to an ISO.
+Since the current ISO method works and the ISO can be manually rebuilt, this is low priority, but the significant work required for it puts it in this section.

 <b>PLANNED MINOR UPDATES</b>
-1. Improve the UI to be resizable.
-2. Add a settings menu to keep preferences between sessions.
-Settings are currently hardcoded.
+1. Add a table to show currently loaded mods and what code they affect.